glebtv/lita-reminder/README.md

 # lita-reminder

-# Work in progress - not yet usable
+# Work in progress - partially usable yet buggy

 This is an effort to add simple task scheduler to lita bot.
 It is currenly in early development and not yet usable \ working